ni/systemlink-web-interface-template/readme.md

 * Modify `htdocs\plugins\webvi_plugin\resources\json\locales\en.json` to change the display name of your web application as shown in the web interface
 * We use font awesome <http://fontawesome.io/icons/> by default for SWIF icons and you can modify `htdocs\plugins\webvi_plugin\config.json` to use a different icon.
 * Replace `htdocs\plugins\webvi_plugin\index.html` with your application or modify `htdocs\plugins\webvi_plugin\config.json` if you need to launch a page other than index.html
+* From the Windows Start menu on your server launch the `NI Web Server Configuration` utility.
+Click on the Control tab and then Restart the Web Server.

 __Deploying a WebVI__